mdsol-share/crichton/doc/lint.md

   `#   let(:filename) { File.join(Crichton.descriptor_location, <my descriptor file>) }`

-The rspec spec for Crichton employs 5 simple tests:
+The rspec spec for Crichton employs 4 simple tests:

 1. Makes sure that the resource descriptor file specified is correct.
 2. Tests for an error count
 3. Tests for a warning count
 4. Does a pass/fail test (returning true or false) using the --strict option
-5. Does a pass/fail test for all resource descriptor files in the Crichton config folder (defaults to /api_descriptors in your project).
-Returns true if all resource descriptor files in the config file are clean.
-This, of course, ignores the individual file specified.